 - Differing needs for particular web-based applications to support advanced requirements.

-The Web Renewal project will put in place a Web Content Management System (WCMS) that operates on a secure, standardised, supported, and well-managed platform.
+The Web Renewal project put in place a Web Content Management System (WCMS) that operates on a secure, standardised, supported, and well-managed platform.

 The platform supports good governance and complies with the UCT Web Content Policy, Web Hosting Policy, and Domain Name Policy.